La Belle Assemblée, February 1807.

 “A Full Dress, the Roxborough Jacket, Engraven by favor of Her Grace from the Original.
 A New Spencer Walking Dress with the Incognita Hat worn by Miss Duncan in the New Opera.”

-This is one of the only times I have seen hair jewelry mentioned in fashion print descriptions.
+This is one of the only times I have seen jewelry made of hair mentioned in fashion print descriptions.
 The lady in full dress can be seen wearing “an armlet of hair, in the new patent plait.”
 Intricate woven, or plaited, hair was done by jewelers using braiding tables.
+Or, if the braiding is simple, a lady might purchase a bracelet clasp from a jeweler and braid the hair herself.
 You can see woven hair in this article on lace pins.

 The print is described in the magazine as follows: